Duty To Serve

 Big win for the field.

 If your program doesn’t meet the regulatory definition, then Fannie Mae and Freddie Mac will not get credit for meeting their obligations under the Duty to Serve program.
-This doesn’t necessarily mean that buyers in your program won’t be able to access their mortgages, but it means that your program will probably not benefit from many changes being rolled out during the implementation of the Plans.
-For instance, both Enterprises are developing changes in loan products so that more homebuyers or programs are eligible for mortgages and so that the burden on lenders to originate loans is lessened.
+This doesn’t necessarily mean that buyers in your program won’t be able to access their mortgages, but it means that your program will probably not benefit from many changes being rolled out during the implementation of the Underserved Market Plans.
+Check out this brief overview more information about the Duty to Serve rule and how it could impact your shared equity program.

 How do I know if my program is Eligible?